 - Be sure the raspberry sauce and white chocolate are cool before using.

-- Allow a full 4 hours for the bars to firm up to get that dense cheesecake texture.
+- Allow a full 4 hours for the bars to firm up in the fridge to get that dense cheesecake texture.

-- When slicing, completely wipe off the knife in between each cut to get nice, clean sides.
+- When slicing the bars, completely wipe off the knife in between each cut to get nice, clean sides.

-For all tests of this recipe, I used a Ghiradelli white chocolate bar.
-It's easy to find, melts easily, and combines nicely.
-White chocolate chips have stabilizers and may not melt or combine in to the cheesecake as well, so stay away from chips if you can.
+I either use Callebaut callets or a white chocolate bar from Ghirardelli.
+The Ghirardelli bar is easy to find, melts nicely, and combines evenly.
+White chocolate chips have stabilizers and may not melt or combine into the cheesecake as well, so stay away from chips if you can.

 Yes, definitely.
 Follow all the same instructions, just leave out the white chocolate.